 Molly Gordon as Linda Zafrani

 Gordon (Booksmart, Animal Kingdom) plays Linda Zafrani, whose intelligence and savvy have earned her a position in the office of the Forum.
 The arrival of new ownership in Jerry Buss and his ambitious daughter Jeanie requires her to navigate a complicated web of personal and professional relationships.
 (Zafrani would later marry former Laker Kurt Rambis and remains a key figure in the team’s front office.)
-Gordon is repped by UTA and Burstein Company.
+Gordon is repped by UTA and Burstein Co.

 Rob Morgan as Earvin Johnson Sr.